yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS student guide - Line-of-business application migration.md

 ### Customer needs

-1. Identify which servers (physical and virtual) can be migrated to Azure, and what modifications (if any) are required
+1. Identify which servers (physical and virtual) can be migrated to Azure, and what modifications (if any) are required.

-2. Create a road map of prioritized migrations, accounting for ease of migration and dependencies
+2. Create a road map of prioritized migrations, accounting for ease of migration and dependencies.

-3. Where suitable, migrate existing servers and databases to Azure as efficiently as possible
+3. Where suitable, migrate existing servers and databases to Azure as efficiently as possible.

-4. Where existing servers cannot be migrated, identify alternative migration strategies (refactor, re-architect, etc.) and their pros/cons
+4. Where existing servers cannot be migrated, identify alternative migration strategies (refactor, re-architect, etc.) and their pros/cons.

-5. Prior to migration, accurately forecast the costs associated with each migrated workload, including any third-party licensing costs
+5. Prior to migration, accurately forecast the costs associated with each migrated workload, including any third-party licensing costs.

-6. Post-migration, be able to track costs, control usage, cross-charge business owners, and identify cost-saving opportunities
+6. Post-migration, be able to track costs, control usage, cross-charge business owners, and identify cost-saving opportunities.

 ### Customer objections